kmcnaught/kmcnaught.github.io/index.md

 ---

-I am an engineer, neuroscientist and programmer with a career encompassing [research](research), [teaching](teaching) and [consulting](consulting).

-[comment]: # TODO: add direct links to research
+I am an engineer with a passion for building user-friendly applications to enable technology that makes a difference to individual's lives.
+I have a wide range of technology experience including computer vision, machine learning, and alternative input methods such as eye gaze.
+My experience in both industry and academia allows me to translate between business concerns, usability and technical constraints.
+I build robust and useable applications for the real world.

+I work on open-source assistive technology projects, and am passionate about using technology to help empower individuals and break down unnecessary access barriers.

+I believe in the power of play to allow all children to explore worlds, be creative and build social connections with their peers.

 I have experience working in early-stage technology startups in the field of computer vision, where I have worked on algorithms, product development and user experience design.
-I also work on open-source assistive technology projects, and am passionate about using technology to help make the world more accessible.
-I am an MPhil student at the Gatsby Computational Neuroscience Unit, where I received intensive training in machine learning and theoretical neuroscience and carry out [research](research) on human visual attention.
+I can help companies to translate promising lab protoypes from current-edge research into intuitive and easy to use applications.

 I am available to hire as a [consultant](consulting).

-[comment]: # TODO: github link more explicit?
-'Kirsty McNaught on github'

-[comment]: # TODO: add some images?

-[comment]: # TODO: mention oxford on front page? arup sponsorship? language skill?